-After a great deal of research reviewing popular products for removing tar from paint we found that Citrol 266 was the most effective product at breaking down tar quickly and thoroughly without being harmful to your vehicle clear coat.
+After a great deal of research reviewing popular products for removing tar from paint, we found that Citrol 266 was the most effective product at breaking down tar quickly and thoroughly without being harmful to your vehicle’s clear coat.

 The most popular product for removing tar was Stoner’s Tarminator.
-It isn’t quite as quick and effective but it does an good job if you have patience.
+It isn’t quite as quick and effective but it does a good job if you have patience.

 It’s surprising that the products designed specifically for removing tar can’t hold a candle to the effectiveness of Citrol 266 Multipurpose Cleaner.